 What Are The Types of Customer Experience Technology?

 That the market for CX technology is saturated is an understatement.
 Pick just one aspect of CX, such as email automation, and you’ll find a towering list of potential solutions.
-Writing for CMSWire, journalist Phil Britt highlights some categories of CX technology to prioritize:

 Customer data management

-This refers to the process of capturing and storing customer data across channels.
+Customer data management refers to the process of capturing and storing customer data across channels.
 Today, that data can come from a variety of customer interactions (web, store, etc.) and channels (contact center, retail, etc.).
-Regardless of your data management model, you’ll typically need a system for collecting, grouping, enriching, and integrating customer data.

 Cloud-based solutions

 One of the main advantages of cloud-based solutions is the ability to integrate and scale new experiences without costly tech overhauls.
-Aside from scalability, cloud-based solutions tend to be more secure, redundant, and flexible for the needs of global enterprises.
+Aside from their scalability, cloud-based solutions tend to be more secure, redundant, and flexible for the needs of global enterprises.

 Omnichannel technology